Extract 200 mg per pill,

 Eyesight Rx Supports Healthy Vision

-involved in sugar management include gymnema, prickly pear, fenugreek, and
+blood sugar management include gymnema, prickly pear, fenugreek, and

 Vitamin C (Ascorbic acid)